Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Introduction

 In this study, we propose a novel autonomous prosthetic hand control system that can mimic natural human manipulation, the grasp, transfer, and release.
 Unlike conventional systems that require selecting predefined grip patterns, our solution allows the prosthetic hand to autonomously adapt to objects of various shapes.
 More importantly, there is no need for explicit intervention from the user to open or close the hand during the reaching and grasping process.
 Instead, the user simply needs to bring the prosthetic hand near the target location, and the system will automatically execute grasping and releasing actions in response to the hand’s movements and the environment.

 To achieve natural and autonomous prosthetic hand control, we employ imitation learning to enable the prosthetic system to learn directly from human demonstrations.
 Specifically, we first employ a vision-based teleoperation system designed to collect comprehensive prosthetic hand control human demonstrations.
-This system records visual feedback obtained through wrist vision, proprioceptive information from the prosthetic hand, and prosthetic hand action gathered through teleoperation.
-Next, we propose a generative visual-tactile-motor variational autoencoder capable of reconstructing natural human actions conditioned upon visual and proprioceptive inputs.
-The system learns to dynamically adjust hand shape according to the target object, initiate grasps based on the relative position between the hand and the target object, and apply appropriate gripping forces—behaviors acquired directly from demonstration data.
+This system records visual feedback obtained through wrist camera, proprioceptive information from the prosthetic hand, and prosthetic hand action gathered through teleoperation.
+Next, we propose a generative visual-tactile-motor variational autoencoder (VTM-VAE) capable of reconstructing natural human actions conditioned upon visual and proprioceptive inputs.
+The system learns to dynamically adjust hand shape according to the target object, initiate and drive grasps based on the relative position between the hand and the target object, and apply appropriate gripping forces-behaviors acquired directly from demonstration data.
 Moreover, leveraging this generative framework enables the model to effectively generalize from a limited set of training objects, to accurately predicting grasp behaviors for many previously unseen objects.

-We conducted extensive experiments to evaluate our system.
-The results show that our system achieves impressive results with human-like grasping and releasing on objects and generalizes well on unseen (untrained) objects, cluttered scenes, and grasping manipulations (e.g., handover tasks) without any model finetuning or biosignals engagement.
+We conducted extensive experiments to evaluate the system.
+The results show that the system achieves impressive results with human-like grasping and releasing on objects and generalizes well on unseen (untrained) objects, cluttered scenes, and grasping manipulations (e.g., handover tasks) without any model finetuning or biosignals engagement.
 Furthermore, after training on data collected for a single participant, the model can generalize effectively to other participants.

 To the best of our knowledge, this is the first fully autonomous prosthetic hand control system that uses only wrist-vision and proprioception to grasp and release objects, making it potentially applicable to real-world scenarios.
 This study presents the following key contributions: